MoonRaccoon/reactnd-project-readable-starter/README.md

 # Readable Project

 This is my finished project for the final assessment of Udacity's Redux course.
 Users are be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users are also be able to edit and delete posts and comments.
+Users are also able to edit and delete posts and comments.

 ## Try it out